emagiz/emdocs/howto/upgrade-to-artemis.md

 ### 4.1 Using the "upgrade complete bus at once" button

-4.1.1) **Press** the orange button.
+4.1.1) **Go to** Deploy -> Releases and create a release based on the backup created during 3.1) named "eMagiz 5 migration".

+4.1.2)  **Go to** Create -> Settings -> AMQP -> Upgrade to AMQP wizard.
+Press the "upgrade complete bus at once" button.
 It might take a while until it finishes upgrading every flow from the bus.

-4.1.2) **Go to** Deploy -> Releases and [refresh](https://github.com/emagiz/emdocs/blob/master/howto/deploy-releases.md) the create phase.

-4.1.3) **Create** another release based on the refreshed create phase and name it "eMagiz5".
-Afterwards, select it as current release.
+If it does not succeed, try again using the method from 4.2, starting with the point 4.2.2).

-4.1.4) **Go to** releases and press the install button and further install all the flows displayed.
+4.1.3) **Go to** Deploy -> Releases and click "update to latest versions".
+Afterwards you can press the install button and further install all the new versions of the flows displayed.

-4.1.5) **Go to** each container in the runtime dashboard and start the flow(s) in the following order:
+4.1.4) **Go to** each container in the runtime dashboard and start the flow(s) in the following order:

-4.1.5.1) If you have a failover bus: Firstly start the live JMS server, amqp01, and secondly the back up server, amqp01b1.
+4.1.4.1) If you have a failover bus: Firstly start the live JMS server, amqp01, and secondly the back up server, amqp01b1.
 In all other cases just start the jms server before any other flows.

-4.1.5.2) Container(s): if you have multiple containers, you can use any order.
+4.1.4.2) Container(s): if you have multiple containers, you can use any order.

-4.1.5.3) Connector(s): if you have multiple connectors, you can use any order.
+4.1.4.3) Connector(s): if you have multiple connectors, you can use any order.

-4.1.6) **Go to** Runtime dashboard and check if every flow is still active.
+4.1.5) **Go to** Runtime dashboard and check if every flow is still active.

 ### 4.2 Using the "step by step" wizard

+4.2.1) **Go to** Deploy -> Releases and create a release based on the backup created during 3.1) named "eMagiz 5 migration".

-4.2.1) **Press** the first button, "Step 1: Upgrade JMS server(s)", and wait for the process to finish
+4.2.2) **Press** the button "Step 1: Upgrade JMS server(s)", and wait for the process to finish.

-4.2.2) **Go to** the deploy phase and refresh the create phase.

-4.2.3) **Create** another release and name it "eMagiz5: Step 1" based on the create phase and select it as current release.
+4.2.3) **Press** the button "Step 2: Upgrade process container(s)" and wait for the process to finish.

+4.2.4) **Press** the button "Step 3: Upgrade connectors" and wait for the process to finish.

+4.2.5) **Press** the button "Step 4: Remove backward compatibility of JMS server" and wait for the process to finish.

-4.2.4) **Go to** Releases and press the install button and further install all the flows displayed.
+4.2.6) **Go to** Deploy -> Releases and click "update to latest versions".
+Afterwards you can press the install button and further install all the new versions of the flows displayed.

-4.2.5) **Go to** each container in runtime dashboard and start the flow(s).
-If you have a failover bus, firstly start the live JMS server, amqp01, and secondly the backup server, amqp01b1.
-For all the other types of buses, just make sure to start the jms server before any other flows.
+4.2.7) **Go to** each container in the runtime dashboard and start the flow(s) in the following order:

+4.2.7.1) If you have a failover bus: Firstly start the live JMS server, amqp01, and secondly the back up server, amqp01b1.
+In all other cases just start the jms server before any other flows.
-4.2.6) **Repeat steps 1-6** for the first three steps of the migration wizard from the eMagiz portal.
-Name all the releases according to the step that has been done in that stage.

-4.2.7) **Press** the fourth button, "Step 4: Remove backward compatibility of JMS server", and wait for the process to finish
+4.2.7.2) Container(s): if you have multiple containers, you can use any order.

+4.2.7.3) Connector(s): if you have multiple connectors, you can use any order.

 4.2.8) **Go to** Runtime dashboard and check if every flow is still active.